 - Stay close by: The Ardross Residence, sleeps 4

 This spectacular castle lying north of Dornoch dates right back to the middle ages and is one of the largest castles in the northern Highlands.
 In 1845, the architect Sir Charles Barry was retained to completely re-model the castle, changing it from a fort to a house in the Scottish Baronial style which later became popular among aristocracy.
 On visiting you will notice the French influence in the turrets and conical spires and the gardens which surround the house, which were based on Versailles.
 A fascinating place and definitely one to fit in!

 - Location: Golspie, KW10 6SF

 - Entrance fee: Adult £12 / child £7.50 Free to walk around the grounds

-- Stay close by: Customs House, sleeps 4 and Little Girnal, sleeps 4
+- Stay close by: Customs House, sleeps 4 and Sunny Cottage, sleeps 8

 The Castle of Mey sits just west of John o’Groats on the north coast of Scotland.
 Dating back to the 14th century, the original structure still stands with additional structures being added throughout the 17th and 18th centuries.
 Opening in 2007 as a visitor centre, it has become one of Scotland’s most-visited castle, with 27,000 visitors in its first year.
 You can take a tour of the castle or simply wander around the gardens, and then take a break in the castle shop and tearoom.